ProjectPythia/pythia-foundations/foundations/github/contribute-to-pythia.md

 ---

 Now that you have become more familiar with how to use Git and GitHub, you might have an idea or some material that you want to contribute to Project Pythia!
-The [Project Pythia Contributor's Guide](https://projectpythia.org/contributing.html) describes the steps required to submit a PR to any of Project Pythia's repos, so here we will go through an example of submitting a PR to `pythia-foundations`.
+The [Project Pythia Contributor's Guide](https://projectpythia.org/contributing.html) describes the steps required to submit a PR to any of Project Pythia's repos.
+Here, we will go through an example of submitting a PR to `pythia-foundations`.

 ## Suggest a change